encode/django-rest-framework/docs/api-guide/permissions.md

 The default behaviour can also be overridden to support custom model permissions.
 For example, you might want to include a `view` model permission for `GET` requests.

 To use custom model permissions, override `DjangoModelPermissions` and set the `.perms_map` property.
 Refer to the source code for details.

-#### Using with views that do not include a `queryset` attribute.

-If you're using this permission with a view that uses an overridden `get_queryset()` method there may not be a `queryset` attribute on the view.
-In this case we suggest also marking the view with a sentinel queryset, so that this class can determine the required permissions.
-For example:

-    queryset = User.objects.none()  # Required for DjangoModelPermissions

 ## DjangoModelPermissionsOrAnonReadOnly